LeadRDRK/es6_math/README.md

 }
 ```

+If `loadEs6MathLibrary` is not called or it fails, the vanilla implementation will be used instead.
 The `loadEs6MathLibrary` function is also defined in the vanilla variant of the library but it doesn't do anything, so it's safe to call it without even checking for it first.

 # License
 [MIT](LICENSE)